modxcms/AjaxSearch/ajaxSearch_readme.txt

 This snippet adds AJAX functionality on top of the robust content searching.

 What AjaxSearch do:
-- search in fields of the content an TV MODx tables
+- search in fields of the content an TV MODX tables
 - several customizable input forms available
 - search in a subset of documents
 - highlighting of searchword in the results returned